johnnyhuy/jenkins-in-kubernetes/README.md

               secret: ${SPICY_SECRET}
 ```

-#### Secrets
+### Secrets

 Secrets can be loaded through Kubernetes secrets, by persisting CaC YAML configuration in secret.
 This file needs to be in the [`charts/jenkins/templates`](./charts/jenkins/templates) folder of the Jenkins helm chart.

-We'll need to add the `jenkins-jenkins-config: "true"` label on the Kubernetes secret to allow Jenkins to auto reload.
+We'll need to add the `jenkins-jenkins-config: "true"` label on the Kubernetes secret to allow Jenkins to [auto-reload](https://github.com/jenkinsci/helm-charts/tree/main/charts/jenkins#config-as-code-with-or-without-auto-reload).

 `charts/jenkins/template/spicy-secret.yaml`